feincms/feincms3/docs/installation.rst

 PostgreSQL, sqlite3 (>3.8.3) and MariaDB (>10.2.2) are supported.
 MySQL
 8.0 should work as well, but is not being tested.

-The recommended way to install feincms3 is:
+The best way to install feincms3 is:

 .. code-block:: shell